SamsungDForum/TimeSettings/README.md

 This application demonstrates the usage of `webapis.timer`.

-## How to use the Document Player application
+## How to use the Timer Settings application

 1. Run the app on your LFD.
 2. Check available options on the screen.